-You are cordially invited to browse through this, our very special collection of really great ideas, tips and unique products all to do with painting and maintaining your home the easy and cost effective way.
+You are invited to browse through this, our very special collection of really great ideas, tips and unique products all to do with painting and maintaining your home the easy and cost effective way.

 First up, we look at one of our top topics: painting

 Tip: How to keep your paint roller tray perfectly clean while painting